The 2016 Summer Research Challenge is on!

-This summer, let the NYLS librarians work with you to improve your research skills and help you learn more about tools you’ll need in practice.
+This summer, let us work with you to improve your research skills using the tools you’ll need in practice.

-Each session begins with a short introduction to the research area and then moves to a concrete research problem where you need to efficiently identify the law bearing on your client’s situation.
+Each session begins with a short introduction followed by a concrete research problem where you need to efficiently identify the law bearing on your client’s situation.
 We wrap up with refreshments and discuss results and strategies.

-Attend whichever sessions most interest you, but researchers who successfully complete all four will receive a certificate signed by both Associate Dean William LaPiana and Associate Dean & Library Director Camille Broussard recognizing this achievement – a great practical skill certification for your resume.
+Attend whichever sessions most interest you, but those who complete all four will receive a certificate signed by both Associate Dean William LaPiana and Associate Dean & Library Director Camille Broussard recognizing this achievement – a great practical skill certification for your resume.

 Location: Mendik Library Electronic Research Classroom L203